Introduction

 Other Joint Problems

 Finally, we have general stiffness problems, conditions like reactive arthritis, and those rheumatic aches which might have defied clear diagnosis.
 Sometimes, the symptoms are focal at the site of an old injury.
-Other times, they are more widespread, and so we bear in mind possibilities such as the pains being menopausal, induced as side-effects of medication, or arising from other diseases.
+Other times, they are more widespread, and so we bear in mind possibilities such as the pains being peri-menopausal, induced as side-effects of medication, or arising from other diseases.
 I need to fully examine the surrounding area and find out about your lifestyle.
 I will ask you about the influence of the weather on your joints.
 If it is a factor, patients are most likely to report damp, cold or sudden weather changes affect them.

 Diet and lifestyle can be crucial when helping joint problems, and I will often give you some self-help measures to implement.
 These will usually be simple but effective.
 We might for example discuss a tilt towards the Mediterranean diet as a means of combating inflammation.
 Your gut microbiome is also often worth looking at.
+Taking up cycling as exercise offers many benefits, including strengthening muscles to better support the knees, increasing synovial fluid production to lessen pain, and controlling weight to reduce joint stress.
+Cycling UK has an excellent article on this.

 Below you can read the results of some of the research which has been undertaken into acupuncture for joint problems.
 The trials vary in quality, but systematic reviews and randomised controlled trials are generally considered to provide the highest quality evidence.
 If you would like to read more about evidence quality, I would refer you to the British Acupuncture Council’s description of the evidence pyramid.

 (1) GBA.
-Zusammenfassender Bericht des Unterausschusses “Ärztliche Behandlung” des Gemeinsamen Bundesausschusses über die Bewertung gemäߧ135 Abs.1 SGB V der Körperakupunktur mit Nadeln ohne elektrische Stimulation bei chronischen Kopfschmerzen chronischen LWS-Schmerzen chronischen Schmerzen bei Osteoarthritis: Gemeinsamer Bundesausschuss Akupunktur, 2007.
+Zusammenfassender Bericht des Unterausschusses “Ärztliche Behandlung” des Gemeinsamen Bundesausschusses über die Bewertung gemäß§135 Abs.1 SGB V der Körperakupunktur mit Nadeln ohne elektrische Stimulation bei chronischen Kopfschmerzen chronischen LWS-Schmerzen chronischen Schmerzen bei Osteoarthritis: Gemeinsamer Bundesausschuss Akupunktur, 2007.

 (2) SIGN.
 Management of chronic pain SIGN 136.
 A national clinical guideline: Scottish Intercollegiate Guidelines Network, 2019.